Blog

 Red Herring Fallacy

-A red herring distracts from the original issue by introducing an irrelevant topic.
+A red herring distracts from the original issue by introducing an irrelevant point or changing the subject.

 By Spot the Fallacy TeamRead More →